Many of us find their hearts only after they have lost their minds.-Nietzsche

 A triple S-curve as a string on Day 13 made me ‘oooo and ahhhh’ and sigh a bit, for the end of our heart project was near.

 Last but not least: home is where the heart is!
-Here’s a peak into a village of love.
+Here’s a peek into a village of love.
 Need I say more?

 Thank you all and hope to welcome you next year!